 It intends to increase the employability and business skills of TVET graduates (young people and women) by providing upskilling through development, business advisory sessions, mentorship, and investment to enable them to create sustainable income opportunities.

-ABC West Africa will also identify apprenticeship opportunities for TVET graduates at home, and abroad through skills mobility partnerships.
+ABC West Africa will also identify apprenticeship opportunities for TVET graduates at home, and abroad through skills and labour mobility partnerships.

-ABC West Africa, working alongside local partners, will conduct research and due diligence to select diaspora and local entrepreneurs with early stage businesses to obtain grants/loans to grow their enterprises.
+ABC West Africa, working alongside local partners, will conduct research and due diligence to select diaspora and local entrepreneurs with early stage to well-established businesses to obtain grants/loans to grow their enterprises.

 ABC West Africa will invest a match-fund of €400,000 into diaspora and local businesses in Benin, Ghana, Nigeria and Senegal.